Note: The "American Copy Editors Society" is the legal name of ACES: The Society For Editing.

 In addition to those requirements outlined in Article IV, Section 3, candidates for Board Officer positions must have been on the Board for at least one term (a short term or a full two-year term) prior to serving as an Officer.
-Written consent of nomination is required of all potential candidates.
+Written consent of nomination is required of all potential Officer candidates.

 Any or all of the Corporation’s Officers may be removed as outlined in Article IV, Section 7.
 An Officer may resign at any time by giving written notice to the Board, the President or the Secretary of the Corporation.
-If the Officer is acting as President of the Corporation, written notice must be given to the committee or the Secretary.
-If the Officer is acting as Secretary of the Corporation, written notice must be given to the committee or the President.
-Unless otherwise specified in the notice, the resignation shall take effect upon receipt thereof by the committee or such Officer, and the acceptance of the resignation shall not be necessary to make it effective.
-In the event of death, resignation or removal of an Officer, the committee in its discretion may elect or appoint a successor to fill the unexpired term.
-The salaries of all Officers shall be fixed by the Executive Committee.
+If the Officer is acting as President of the Corporation, written notice must be given to the Board or the Secretary.
+If the Officer is acting as Secretary of the Corporation, written notice must be given to the Board or the President.
+Unless otherwise specified in the notice, the resignation shall take effect upon receipt thereof by the Board or such Officer, and the acceptance of the resignation shall not be necessary to make it effective.
+In the event of death, resignation or removal of an Officer, the Board in its discretion may elect or appoint a successor to fill the unexpired term.
+The salaries of all Officers (if any) shall be fixed by the Board.

-In case the Executive Committee shall so require, any Officer or agent of the Corporation shall execute to the Corporation a bond in such sum and with such surety or sureties as the Executive Committee may direct conditioned upon the faithful performance of the Officer's or agent's duties to the Corporation and including responsibility for negligence and for the accounting for all property, funds or securities of the Corporation which may come into the Officer's or agent's hands.
+In case the Board shall so require, any Officer or agent of the Corporation shall execute to the Corporation a bond in such sum and with such surety or sureties as the Board may direct conditioned upon the faithful performance of the Officer's or agent's duties to the Corporation and including responsibility for negligence and for the accounting for all property, funds or securities of the Corporation which may come into the Officer's or agent's hands.

-Contracts entered into by the Corporation must be signed by either the President and the Treasurer, or the President and the Vice President.
-If the President is absent and time is of the essence, the Vice President may sign in the President's place, with a countersign by the Treasurer.
+Contracts entered into by the Corporation must be signed by either the President and the Treasurer, or the President and the President Elect/Vice President.
+If the President is absent and time is of the essence, the President Elect/Vice President may sign in the President's place, with a countersign by the Treasurer.